tosterius/tosterius/_notes/ml_pca.md

 ### II.
 PCA.
 Relation Between SVD and PCA.

+Steps to implement PCA:
+1. Data normalization and centering
+2. Covariance matrix computation
+3. Computation of eigenvalues and eigenvectors
+4. Sorting them from largest to smallest and choosing comonents
+5.
 We are given data matrix $$X_{m \times n}$$ with $$m$$ rows (samples) and $$n$$ columns (number of terms or features).
 Let us calulate its SVD:
 \\[